 How old do you have to be?

-We have players as young as 5 and a few now that are in their late 50s, who can play for as long as they are able to play.
+We have players as young as 5 and a few now who are in their late 50s, who can play for as long as they are able to play.

 Can girls play?